bio-ontology-research-group/onto2vec/README.md

     ```
     my $database="Enter Path Here";
     ```
-      by replacing *Enter Path Here* with the path to the file where the annotations file you downloaded.
+      by replacing *Enter Path Here* with the path to the annotation file you downloaded.
   - Open the terminal and run
     ```
     perl getAnnotations.pl
     ```
-    This script should create a file called *annotations.lst* with all experimental annotation axioms using *hasFunction* as teh relation between proteins and their functions.
+    This script should create a file called *annotations.lst* with all experimental annotation axioms using *hasFunction* as the relation between proteins and their functions .
+    - The

 ## Representation Learning